top of page

 Blooming Rocklands

-This year was truly exceptional.
-If only because 3 independent climbing groups I know came together and everyone had a mega successful trip.
-Maybe not without complications but that is part of the experience.
+This year was truly exceptional!
+Three independent climbing groups I know came together, and everyone had a mega successful trip.
+Sure, there were some complications, but that’s all part of the experience, right?

 Bouldering with a view